buildtesters/buildtest/docs/getting_started.rst

 The ``buildtest inspect`` expects a **unique** test id this can be retrieve using the ``full_id`` format field if you are not sure::

-  $ buildtest report --format name, full_id
+  $ buildtest report --format name,full_id

 For example, let's assume we have the following tests in our report::